 - Prep the veggies.
 Peel and cut the potatoes into large chunks.
 Rough chop the carrot, celery, garlic, and mushroom.
 Dice the onion.

 - Add the carrots, celery, garlic, and mushrooms to a food processor, pulsing they are uniform in shape and size.
+I like the size of the ground beef grind.

 - Add the bacon to a large (oven-safe) skillet on medium-high heat.
 Once the bacon is cooked, remove it and set aside.